Duckoboye/ducko-deauth/README.md

 Primarily depends on Scapy.
 Linux-exclusive as I'm too lazy to figure out how to make it cross-platform.
 Built it to understand how deauth attacks work.

+## Disclaimer
+Don't be stupid.
+Deauth attacks are classified as DoS-attacks, which means using them on a target that hasn't consented to their use is illegal in most places.
+Use at your own risk.

 ### dependencies
 * Scapy [https://scapy.net/]
 * iwconfig